 Write a specific number down and stick to it – whether it’s $500, $1000, $1500, or any other number.

-For the sake of our example, let’s say you budgeted $1500 for all your holiday expenses.
+For the sake of our example, let’s say your Christmas shopping budget is $1500 for all your holiday expenses.

 Once you have the overall budget number down, it’s time to take the second step…